adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Skills
 ======

-All fields for features, feats, traits, proficiencies, tracking, and skills persist after page refresh
+As a player, all changes I make to features, feats, traits, proficiencies, tracking, and skills persist after I refresh the browser

-Feature name field auto-completes with OGL data and the remaining fields pre-populate
+As a player, if I start typing in the feature name field, OGL data auto-completes and the remaining fields pre-populate

-Feats name field auto-completes with OGL data and the remaining fields pre-populate
+As a player, if I start typing in the feats name field, OGL data auto-completes and the remaining fields pre-populate

-Trait name field auto-completes with OGL data and the remaining fields pre-populate
+As a player, if I start typing in the traits name field, OGL data auto-completes and the remaining fields pre-populate

-Proficiencies and Languages name field auto-completes with OGL data and the remaining fields pre-populate
+As a player, if I start typing in the proficiencies and languages name field, OGL data auto-completes and the remaining fields pre-populate

-Features can be added, deleted, and edited

-Feats can be added, deleted, and edited

-Traits can be added, deleted, and edited

-Proficiencies and Languages can be added, deleted, and edited
+As a player, I can add a feature

+As a player, I can delete a feature

+As a player, I can edit a feature

+As a player, I can add a feat

+As a player, I can delete a feat

+As a player, I can edit a feat

+As a player, I can add a trait

+As a player, I can delete a trait

+As a player, I can edit a trait

+As a player, I can add a proficiency or language

+As a player, I can delete a proficiency or language

+As a player, I can edit a proficiency or language

+As a player, I can add tracking to a feature and can set it to reset on a long or short rest

+As a player, I can add tracking to a feat and can set it to reset on a long or short rest

-Features, Feats, Traits, Proficiencies and Languages include checkbox for tracked and can be set to reset on short or long rest
+As a player, I can add tracking to a trait and can set it to reset on a long or short rest

-In the tracker, item may be set to short or long rest, and the table should show appropriate icon
+As a player, I can view the tracking table, and determine by icon if the ability resets on a short or long rest

-Tracked items can be refreshed by clicking on the refresh icon in the table
+As a player, I can reset tracked items by clicking on the refresh icon in the table

-The stepper is functional in the tracked table and bar is increased and decreased accordingly
+As a player, I can increase or decrease tracked abilities with the stepper widget and the bar reflects these changes

-Skills marked as none, half, proficient, or expertise are calculated correctly
+As a player, I can mark a skill as none, half, proficient, or expertise and view these modifiers, and they are calculated correctly

-Passive score is calculated correctly for skills
+As a player, I can view my passive score for each skill which is calculated correctly

 Spells
 ======